-Celebrate the cultivation and preservation of trees with us at Lied Lodge & Conference Center.
+Celebrate the cultivation and preservation of trees with us at Lied Lodge at Arbor Day Farm.
 Built and designed by the Arbor Day Foundation, Lied Lodge is a beautiful, nature-inspired hotel and meeting facility that is deeply rooted to the birthplace of America’s oldest environmental holiday.

 Explore Arbor Day Activities and Nature-Themed Attractions